 Transport Canada is the Canadian government’s department that oversees the country’s various modes of transportation.
 They have regulations for many vehicles, but yachts are one sort.
 Transport Canada boat registration requirements help protect the waterways and boating industry from harmful activity.

-In an emergency, the rules and guidelines ensure that all recreational anglers can be located and recognized and that all commercial boats are in safe working condition.
+In an emergency, the rules and guidelines ensure that all recreational anglers can be located and recognized.
+And that all commercial boats are in safe working condition.
 In addition, the rules and procedures provide that all commercial ships are in safe working conditions.
 The following are the prerequisites for registering a vessel with Transport Canada:

 Your Boat Must Be Registered With Transport Canada.

 You should be aware that the requirements for registering your watercraft with Transport Canada also apply if you intend to take it out of Canadian waterways and into regions not under Canadian jurisdiction.
-If you plan to transport your watercraft outside the country, register it with the administrations of both countries, you will be visiting.
+If you plan to transport your watercraft outside the country, register it with the administrations of all countries you will be visiting.
 This will ensure you do not encounter any legal problems while you are gone.

 The Owner Must Be 18 Years or Older For Transport Canada Boat Registration